 - 1. BBA accounting majors.
 Complete a minimum of 36 graduate credit hours.
 Students who received conditional admittance to the MBA program and eventually received regular admittance must complete all BBA requirements.
 Students will receive both the BBA, with a concentration in accounting, and the MBA. - 2.
 Maintain a minimum grade-point average of 3.00 on the minimum 36 credit hours required for the MBA.
-(CPA candidates transferred to the MBA program as part of the 5-year option will be required to attain the expected undergraduate GPA for the BBA.) - 3.
-Complete twelve of the last 15 credits in residence. - 4.
+(CPA candidates who transferred to the MBA program as part of the 5-year option will be required to attain the expected undergraduate GPA for the BBA.) - 3.
+Complete 12 of the last 15 credits in residence. - 4.
 Complete BUAD 681 with a minimum grade of B. - 5.
+Complete a Portfolio (see page 24). - 6.
 Make application for graduation at least six months before the proposed graduation date.